Lyall-A/tidalwave/README.md

 * [FFmpeg](https://www.ffmpeg.org/) - Used to extract FLAC/M4A from MP4 container and embed metadata
 * [Kid3-cli](https://kid3.kde.org) - Alternative option for embedding metadata

-## Warning
+## ⚠️ Warning ⚠️
-There may be a risk of getting banned for using a tool like this, however i've yet to see that happen
+There may be a risk of getting banned for using a tool like this

 ## How TIDAL authenticates a browser
 * Browser sends request to `https://login.tidal.com/api/email/user/existing` containing a client ID, code challenge, redirect URI, scope, login credentials and more